 Use these NetSmartz discussion starters to get an internet safety conversation going with your children.
 The more often you talk to them about online safety, the easier it will get, so don’t get discouraged if they don’t respond immediately.

-- What kinds of things do your post on your page?
+- What kinds of things do you post?

 - How do you decide who to add as a friend?